Paddington & its transport systems – 3

 The Great Western Railway

 This was designed by Isambard Kingdom Brunel and it is interesting that his railway opened in the same year his canal bridge was built.
-It was in 1838 that these events occured.
+It was in 1838 that these events occurred.
 The railway itself was broad gauge of 7 foot and a quarter inches, and it spread across most of the western parts of England.
-As history shows standard gauge eventualy replaced the entire Brunel designed system.
+As history shows standard gauge eventually replaced the entire Brunel designed system.
 Much information related to the Great Western Railway can be found on the internet.
 The Paddington terminus itself is still relatively as it was when it opened in the 1850’s, especially the large train sheds which are major listed structures.
 The train sheds have been restored.
 There are proposals to build shops between the station and Paddington Basin and there is some concern this might affect the train sheds.

-The coat of arms on the Train Shed at Paddington
+The coat of arms on the Train Shed at Paddington.

 A Heathrow Express’ modern styling compared with a 1970’s HST and 1850’s architecture!

-The Metropolitan railway
+The Metropolitan Railway

 The Bayswater, Paddington and Holborn Bridge Railway Company (later North Metropolitan Railway) was set up in 1853 to promote an act for the building of an underground route from Paddington to Holborn Bridge (the actual station was known as Farringdon and High Holborn, situated just to the north of Holborn bridge in the City of London.
 Funding for the project was difficult to raise but it was eventually secured and construction work began in 1860.